SoheilTavakkol/Banking-Loyalty-Churn-Analytics/README.md

 ### ✅ Phase 7: Power BI Dashboards (Completed)

-Three dashboards were built, each following the same three-level layout convention: **KPI Cards (Level 1) → Trend/Distribution Charts (Level 2) → Deeper Breakdowns (Level 3)**.
+Three dashboards (Executive, Marketing, and CRM & Retention live as three pages inside a single .pbix file (shared navigation, slicers, and measure set) — not three separate files.) were built, each following the same three-level layout convention: **KPI Cards (Level 1) → Trend/Distribution Charts (Level 2) → Deeper Breakdowns (Level 3)**.
 All KPI cards use the Canvas KPI Card custom visual with sparklines.
 All three dashboards share a common left-hand navigation pane and Year/Month slicers.

 > **Descoped:** The originally planned Analyst Dashboard (segment-level drill-through, growth rate by segment) was not built.
 Three dashboards were judged sufficient to demonstrate the intended range of BI design patterns for this portfolio project.